KlausSeneca/two_tire-webapplication/READMe.txt

-ansible -i hosts.txt linux -m ping expected return is a green text with pong as result Run the command  ansible-inventory -i aws_ec2.yaml --graph this will install the apache server in our linux webservers.
+ansible -i hosts.txt linux -m ping expected return is a green text with pong as result Run the command  ansible-inventory -i aws_ec2.yaml --graph to see the tags selected
+Run the command ansible-playbook -i aws_ec2.yaml Myplaybook.yaml this will install the apache server in our linux webservers.

 Destroy webservers cd environment/finalProject/webservers